Depth Estimation & Point Cloud Reconstruction

 # Generate point clouds from all the images in the dataframe

-• scale the point clouds to a real-world coordinates;
+• relocate the point clouds to their real-world coordinates;

 • align the point clouds according to the ‘heading’ information stored with SVI;